Aug 12 2025

 I’d heard of this record before.
 I knew it was considered a reference quality audiophile record.
 It sounds awesome.

-Musically, I’m not sure it’s my style.
-I’ve tried to listen many times, but haven’t fully gotten into it.
-But there are some good moments.
+Musically, I’m wasn’t sure it was my style, for I’ve tried to listen many times, but haven’t fully gotten into it.
+But this time, it really clicked.
+There are truly some great moments throughout this album.

 Standouts: